LawrenceGrigoryan/ai-friend-chat-bot/README.md

 # Key idea

-The key idea is really basic and straightforward - subsequently change the system prompt depending on the chat length to dynamically influence the model behavior and make it closer and closer to the user.
+The key idea is basic and straightforward - subsequently change the system prompt depending on the chat length to dynamically influence the model behavior and make it closer and closer to the user.

-Prompt templates used in this chat-bot are available here.
+Prompt templates used in this chat-bot are available [here](https://github.com/LawrenceGrigoryan/ai-friend-chat-bot/blob/main/src/prompt_templates.py).

 # Model

-**[LLaMa2-7B-Chat](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf)** model is used in this chat-bot since its completely open for commercial usage and provides a great balance between the quality and model size
+**[LLaMa2-7B-Chat](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf)** model is used in this chat-bot since its completely open for the commercial usage and provides a great balance between the quality and model size according to open LLM benchmarks

 # Parameter-efficient fine-tuning